7 New Battery Technologies to Watch

 Compared to lithium-ion batteries, solid-state batteries are more efficient, packing more power with the same size battery.
 As a result, EV batteries could become more compact, charge faster and weigh less, which could increase range.
 Solid-state batteries are believed to last longer — with up to seven times more recharges during their lifetime, according to CAR Magazine.
 They’re also believed to be safer, because the solid electrolyte material is fireproof, unlike lithium-ion batteries, which are known to pose a fire risk.

 Currently, the one drawback to solid-state batteries is how difficult it is to scale a technology in its early stage for widespread use, given testing and limited production capabilities.
-But solid-state batteries could be powering some EVs as early as 2024, according to CNBC.
+In addition, it takes time to engineer and verify the performance of solid-state batteries, contributing to delayed release dates for some companies.

 How sulfur can be used to create safer, longer lasting batteries. | Video: Undecided with Matt Ferrell